durham-qlm/durham-qlm.github.io/join/phdrecruit.md

 <b>Competition funded</b> (the project is in competition for funding with other projects).<br>
 <b>External scholarships</b> (the student is in competition for funding, a list of scholarships can be found <a href="https://www.durham.ac.uk/study/scholarships/postgraduate/" target="_blank">here</a>).<br>

 If you join a project through any of these routes your university fees will be covered, and you will receive a tax-free stipend of £20,780 per year.
 Information regarding the application process can be found <a href="https://www.durham.ac.uk/study/postgraduate/research-degrees/how-to-apply/" target="_blank">here</a>.
-It is also possible to self-fund, please discuss this option directly with the supervisor.<br>
+It is also possible to self-fund, projects available for self-funding can be found at the <a href="#proj2">bottom of this page</a>.<br>

-<h2><a id="proj">Available Projects</a></h2>
+<h2><a id="proj">Funded Projects</a></h2>

 <table>
 	<tr> <td>